varunkat/Fetch-Rewards-Coding-Challenge/README-Template.md

 ```
    docker run -d -p 80:80 text-similarity
 ```
- * Enter Localhost:80 in any web browser and you can see the web application where you can copy and paste text samples.
+ * Enter Localhost:80 in any web browser and you can see the web application where you can copy and paste text samples

 ## Running the tests